ilaydamari/Linkedin/README.md

 and EDUCATION not like '%null%';
 ```

-### 2) Bussiness Question - In What Areas do Most Analysts Work at?
+### 2) Bussiness Question - In what areas do most Analysts work at?
 ```sql
 View 1
 create or replace view LINK.PUBLIC.LOCATIONS(